 Personal injury is the event in which harm is caused to the body, emotions, or mental health, but not property damage.
 Pain and suffering damages can be claimed in personal injury cases.
 This can be done through the insurance company of the involved parties, or filed by the victim or a personal representative, typically a personal injury lawyer, in civil court.
 Florida is a no-fault state, which means civil courts will almost always deny car accident claims and forego responsibility to insurance companies.
 Some claims may not require a lawyer at all.

-In order to determine whether or not you need to hire a lawyer for your personal injury claim, we at The Law Place always recommend seeking legal advice with a qualified attorney.
+In order to determine whether or not you need to hire a lawyer for your personal injury claim, we at The Law Place always recommend seeking legal advice with a qualified personal injury attorney.
 We offer a free consultation with no obligation to ensure that you know your options and can proceed confidently with your personal injury case.
-If it is determined that you have a legitimate claim in civil court or that settlement is in your best interest, we can provide a team of professional and qualified attorneys to aid you in your legal battle or settlement.
+If it is determined that you have a legitimate claim in civil court or that settlement is in your best interest, we can provide a team of experienced and qualified attorneys to aid you in your legal battle or settlement.

 All of our attorneys work together on every case.
 We guarantee a thorough and experienced approach to all personal injury claims and can help lighten the load during your trying time.
 The Law Place works on a contingency fee basis, meaning we don’t get paid unless you do.
 Our pay structure will be outlined in your consultation, so there are no surprise fees or costs.